Emporia experiencing a significant amount of water breaks

-“It is a 33-year-old water tower that we have taken offline to do some interior repairs to it,” said the City Manager for the City of Emporia, Trey Cocking.
+“It is a 33-year-old water tower that we have taken offline to do some interior repairs to it,” Emporia City Manager Trey Cocking said.

 The removal caused water pressure to shift in the last week, and water pressure has caused 36 water breaks in local neighborhoods.